Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoart10/index.md

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

-Also available in 30mls containing 100% pure essential oils that can be used for a variety of uses, including:
+Also available in 30mls containing 100% pure essential oils that can be used in a variety of ways, including:

 \- add to your own carrier oil